2000 Dime Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2000-D Dime Value

-The 2000-D dime follows a clear pricing structure across the Mint State range.
-MS66 and MS67 examples sit at approximately $8 each, while MS68 pieces command around $20—figures that reflect consistent demand without major premiums at these levels.
+The 2000-D dime follows a consistent pricing structure through the Mint State range.
+MS66 and MS67 examples sit at approximately $8 each, while MS68 pieces command around $20 — prices driven more by strike quality than by any scarcity at these grades.

 2000-D Dime Price/Grade Chart